Human trafficking in Ireland: US State Department reports

 The US Trafficking Victims Protection Act (TVPA), as amended, requires the US Secretary of State to submit an Annual Report to the US Congress assessing the actions of various countries across the world in the fight against trafficking in persons.

 The US State Department on Thursday released a report showing a 73 per cent increase in the number of detected cases of human trafficking in Ireland since 2014.
 Ireland still retained Tier 1 Status in the US State Department Annual Human Trafficking Report of 2015.
 Ireland's Tier 1 status means the country's controls met the minimum standard for the elimination of severe forms of trafficking.

 As the Republic of Ireland had been assessed by the State Department as meeting the minimum standard for the elimination of severe forms of trafficking as set out in the US Trafficking Victims Protection Act (TVPA), (as amended) it retained its top Tier 1 rating in 2015.
 Ireland had been classified as Tier 1 for the previous six years.

-As is the norm for all countries, including Tier 1 countries, the Report on Ireland contains a number of recommendations to be implemented going forward.
+As is the norm for all countries, including Tier 1 countries, previous reports on Ireland have contained a number of recommendations for possible implementation.
 These recommendations are addressed within the context of the development of the Second National Action Plan to Prevent and Tackle Human Trafficking across the world.

 U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
 However, in 2018 and 2019 the country was placed in "Tier 2".
 Other countries downgraded from Tier 1 to Tier 2, as of the 2019 report, included Germany and Denmark.

+The country was placed at Tier 2 in 2023.